mindspore-ai/hub/mshub_res/assets/mindspore/2.5/opensora_hpcai.md

 ---

-## Open-Sora: Democratizing Efficient Video Production for All
+# Open-Sora: Democratizing Efficient Video Production for All

 Here we provide an efficient MindSpore implementation of [OpenSora](https://github.com/hpcaitech/Open-Sora), an open-source project that aims to foster innovation, creativity, and inclusivity within the field of content creation.

 This repository is built on the models and code released by HPC-AI Tech.
 We are grateful for their exceptional work and generous contribution to open source.

-<h4>Open-Sora is still at an early stage and under active development.</h4>
+Open-Sora is still at an early stage and under active development.

 ## 📰 News & States